 • Down payment of 10% or more MIP duration is 11 years

-• Down payment of less than 10% MIP will be required for the life of the loan
+• Down payment of less than 10% MIP is required for the life of the loan

 Myth #6.
 Conventional Loans are Better than FHA

-But there are many home buyers that simply can’t qualify for a conventional loan.
+But some homebuyers don’t have the credit to qualify for a conventional loan.
 Borrowers with a low income, credit score, or down payment will find that FHA loans are the best option for them.

 Myth #7.
 FHA Loans Have The Lowest Down Payment

-FHA loans require just a 3.5% down payment, but it’s not the lowest down payment of any type of mortgage.
+FHA loans require just a 3.5% down payment, but it’s not the lowest down payment of any mortgage.

 These mortgage loans have a lower down payment requirement than FHA loans.